mappite/aGotino/README.md

 ### AstroMath (i.e. adapt for your mount)

-    How to calculate STEP_DELAY to drive motor at right sidereal speed for your mount
+Below is how to calculate stepper motor pulse lenth to drive your mount at sidereal speed

     Worm Ratio                144   // 144 eq5/exos2, 135 heq5, 130 eq3-2
     Other (Pulley/Gear) Ratio   2.5 // depends on your pulley setup e.g. 40T/16T = 2.5
-    Steps per revolution      400   // or usually 200 depends on your motor Microstep                  32   // depends on driver
+    Steps per revolution      400   // or 200 depends on stepper motor.
+The higher the better.
+    Microstep                  32   // depends on driver.
+The higher the better.

     MICROSTEPS_PER_DEGREE   12800   // = WormRatio*OtherRatio*StepsPerRevolution*Microsteps/360
                                     // = number of motor microsteps to rotate the scope by 1 degree